 What makes a good website great?
 When it loads rapidly.
 To get that kind of speed, you need a reliable server that executes actions as soon as they are requested.
 But how do you optimize your server?

 Sometimes you need a hosting plan that is designed to carry heavier loads.
 Oftentimes, this means paying a little bit more.
-However, the speed and stability of the server—and the increased satisfaction of your visitors—makes the price well worth it.
+However, the speed and stability of the server—and the increased satisfaction of your visitors—make the price well worth it.

 This is something a bit more advanced and can be left alone until other improvements have been made.
 If you think the server isn’t pushing files correctly, you might want to get in touch with a professional computer technician or someone in web development to help you.

-Browser caching is useful, because it lets the visitor save files from the website on their browser.
+Browser caching is useful because it lets the visitor save files from the website on their browser.
 When they decide to check out your website a second time, those locally saved elements are going to load much faster.
 The server will receive fewer requests, too.

 If you can make adjustments to the database, do it.
-There is a plugin called Query Monitor that analyzes queries on the site then makes a few suggestions about how you can improve things.
+There is a plugin called Query Monitor that analyzes queries on the site and then makes a few suggestions about how you can improve things.

 You have definitely heard about optimizing images before.
 For years now, image optimization has been one of the most effective ways to boost SEO and get a higher ranking.
 So if you’re still dithering about optimizing the images on your site, there is no more time to wait.
 You need to do it now.